Grendel (comics)

 Grendel is a long-running series of comic books originally created by American author Matt Wagner.
 First published in 1982 by Comico, Wagner later moved publication of the series to Dark Horse.
 Originally a noir comic in the style of European titles such as Diabolik, it has evolved into, in Wagner's words, a study of the nature of aggression.
-In 2009, Hunter Rose (the first Grendel) was ranked as IGN's 88th-greatest villain of all time.

 Overview

 Grendel was the masked identity of Hunter Rose, a successful author.
 As Grendel, he worked as an assassin before taking control of New York City's organized crime.
 He first appeared in October 1982 in the anthology Comico Primer, and was given his own series in 1983.
 This was quickly cancelled due to the publisher's financial troubles.
 Wagner owned the character, however, so he used the opportunity to re-tell the story of Hunter Rose in a far less conventional style in Grendel: Devil by the Deed, serialized as a backup story in Wagner's series Mage; this was subsequently collected as a 48-page one-shot.

 There followed an ongoing series which lasted 40 issues.
 It was written by Wagner and drawn by a variety of artists, including the Pander Brothers, Bernie Mireault, Tim Sale, John K. Snyder III and others.
 It began with a story set in the near future, with Christine Spar, Hunter's posthumous biographer, assuming the identity of Grendel to pursue a mission of revenge.
 The identity passed briefly, and tragically, to her deluded boyfriend Brian Li Sung.
 After a brief return to stories of Hunter Rose (actually two in-universe fictional novels written by Captain Wiggins, a supporting character from the Christine Spar arc), Wagner then spun the series further into the future, with the Grendel identity affecting a variety of people.
 The name Grendel took on several meanings as the stories portrayed a dystopian future.
 Grendel became a synonym for The Devil with the title held by the emperor of the world (Grendel-Khan) and members of a warrior society identical to samurai.

 The publishing rights languished for several years after Comico's bankruptcy, but Grendel resurfaced at Dark Horse Comics with the ten-part series Grendel: War Child, written by Wagner.
 Dark Horse subsequently launched Grendel Tales, stories set in the world established by Wagner, created by other writers and artists, including Darko Macan and Edvin Biuković.
 The main story has also continued in novel form, written by Greg Rucka.

 In the years since the publishing of War Child, Wagner has occasionally written short stories featuring Hunter Rose.
 In 2007, he launched an eight-issue miniseries, Behold the Devil, which reveals a secret of the character.
 In 2019, Wagner released Devil's Odyssey, returning to the dystopian future of Grendel-Prime.